 TYPES OF DOG BITE LAWSUITS

-Facial injuries are often some of the most common injuries suffered from dog bites.
-If you have been bitten in the face, you may have needed surgery or stitches.
+Facial injuries are often the most common injuries suffered from dog bites.
+You may have needed surgery or stitches.
+Common facial injuries include fractured skulls or jaw bones, eye injuries, scars, cuts and lacerations, broken noses, or other injuries. f you have been bitten in the face.
 Scars also commonly result from these facial injuries.
-Common facial injuries include fractured skulls or jaw bones, eye injuries, scars, cuts and lacerations, broken nose, or other injuries.

 Dog bites also frequently leave victims with open wounds.
 As a result, these wounds may often leave victims with infections, disfigurement, or permanent scarring.